datasette/datasette-unsafe-actor-debug/README.md

 This plugin adds a public page at `/-/unsafe-actor` that lets you sign into Datasette as _any_ actor.

+This option will also be available through the Datasette global navigation menu.

 **Do not enable this tool in production!**

 ## Development